 On A Lighter Note

-Heard a good employment-related joke lately?
-Please submit it for consideration to: firstname.lastname@example.org.
+Heard a good joke lately?
+Please submit to: email@example.com for consideration.

 Disclaimer: We are NOT financial or legal experts.
 We are merely sharing ideas for you to consider.
 Furthermore, not every tip may be applicable or useful to every individual.
 Please keep in mind that while the internet can be a great place to do business and find bargains, always remain alert of scams and disreputable people who pose a threat.